Four Easy Tips to Manage Your Negative Equity

 Your best bet would be to refinance with a bank you have a good credit history with here in Utah, a credit union, or a lender who specializes in bad credit.

-One of the types of loans that might best help you pay off negative equity as well as a payday loan.
+One of the types of loans that might best help you pay off negative equity as well as a payday loan near you.

 You can take out the amount of your negative equity on a payday loan in order to break even with your old loan, which will allow you to sell your car sooner if that is your goal.
 With the short term period of a payday loan, as long as you pay it back on time, your interest won’t be through the roof!